ManchesterVolcanology/FTpyR/README.md

 python FTpyR_interface.py
 ```

-### Python
+### Python Virtual Environment

-To install FTpyR, you will first require Python, which can be downloaded from https://www.python.org/.
-Once you have this, clone this repoistory to your computer either using `git clone https://github.com/benjaminesse/FTpyR.git` or by downloading as a .zip file.
+You will first require Python, which can be downloaded from https://www.python.org/.
+Once you have Python installed on your system, follow these steps.
+Navigate to your local FTpyR directory and create a virtual environment:

-### Virtual Environment

-Next, navigate to your local FTpyR directory and create a virtual environment:

 ```
 python python -m venv venv